mohit5189/DeliveryApp/README.md

 # Displaying map

 Once user select any addess, app shows point to selected address and in backgroung start fetching current location of user.
 In case if current location found and their is a route between current location and selected address, App display that route to the user.

+# Assumption

+For pagination logic, App will assume more pages till the time it either don't get any server error OR don't get any empty response for particular page.

 # ScreenShots